-Born at Halifax, Nova Scotia on 26 April 1881, son of George H. Palmer and Elizabeth Thompson, he was educated at Yarmouth Academy (Nova Scotia).
-Palmer worked in the railway business, with the Halifax and South Western, Canadian Pacific Railway (St. John), Canadian Northern (1906) and Train Dispatcher at Dauphin.
+Born at Caledonia, Nova Scotia on 26 April 1881, son of George H. Palmer and Elizabeth Thompson, he was educated at Yarmouth Academy (Nova Scotia).
+He worked in the railway business, with the Halifax and South Western, Canadian Pacific Railway (St. John), and Canadian Northern Railway (1906), and was a Train Dispatcher (1901-1933)..

 The Canadian Parliamentary Guide, 1922.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “George Palmer, former Mayor of Dauphin dies,” Winnipeg Free Press, 18 January 1947, page 18.

 Obituary, Winnipeg Tribune, 18 January 1947, page 43.

 Obituary, Western Municipal News, April 1947, page 98.